bigdiggysquiggle/berserk-webscraper/README.md

   fixes until I can get around to making a better sort algorithm

+TODO:
+- make a script that scrapes specific volumes

+- separate out the new set of chapters from the currently established volumes

 I started this project for a couple reasons.
 I'm a little bit of a data hoarder so writing a script that could help